-Daniels pleaded guilty to four counts of maintaining a sexual relationship with a young person (some of these counts related to Mr Gould), eight counts of indecent assault (two of which related to BYF) and one count of attempted indecent assault, contrary to the Criminal Code (Tas), sections 125A, 127 and 299.
+Daniels pleaded guilty to four counts of maintaining a sexual relationship with a young person (some of these counts related to Mr Gould),472 eight counts of indecent assault (two of which related to BYF)473 and one count of attempted indecent assault, contrary to the Criminal Code (Tas), sections 125A, 127 and 299.474 with status, age and experience, [Daniels] would importune and manipulate young persons for sexual purposes.
+Their age, stage of maturation, trust and inability to comprehend the complex processes, occurring during adolescence, made them vulnerable and acquiescent, not by reason of choice, but through confusion and inexperience.
+In the absence of stated or physical resistance, the offender proceeded to escalate the degree of impropriety.476

-On 13 May 2005, Daniels was sentenced to seven and half years' imprisonment with a non-parole period of five and a half years.
-The sentencing judge referred to Daniels' 'pattern of predation' and stated that:
+On 13 May 2005, Daniels was sentenced to seven and half years' imprisonment with a non-parole period of five and a half years.475 The sentencing judge referred to Daniels' 'pattern of predation' and stated that: